Poisoning

 • Seizures.

-• Substance residue or burn around the mouth, teeth, eyes, or on the skin.
+• Substance residue or burn around the mouth, teeth, or eyes, or on the skin.

 • Trouble breathing.

-Poison control centres, hospitals, or your doctor can give immediate advice in the case of a poisoning.
+In the case of a poisoning, a poison control centre or your doctor can give you advice right away on what to do.
 Have the poison container with you so you can give complete information to the poison control centre, such as what the poison or substance is, how much was taken and when.
 Do not try to make the person vomit.

 Check Your Symptoms